stephenchestnut/tuition/README.md

 ```

 Use `l`, right arrow, or space to advance; use `h` or left arrow to go back; press `q` to quit.

+> [!IMPORTANT]
+> The text interface does not transfer 1-1 to a screen for presentation.
+Changes in resolution can affect the line length and induce line wrap in your slides, and colors that look good in your terminal window may not show up well on a projector.
+It is best to try out the screen beforehand to spot any problems with your slides or use `--pdf filename.pdf` to export the deck.

 ## Installation / build